bcgov/jag-traffic-courts-online/src/backend/README.md

 | REDIS_SENTINAL_NODES        | When redis is configured in a master-slave-sentinel configuration, a comma-separated list of host:port sentinal nodes. ie "redis-sentinel-1:26379,redis-sentinel-2:26380,redis-sentinel-3:26381"
 | SPLUNK_URL                  |
 | SPLUNK_TOKEN                |
-| JAVA_OPTS	                  | JVM parameters to be passed to the container. ie, "-Dlogging.level.ca.bc.gov.open.jag.tco.oracledatainterface=DEBUG"
+| JAVA_OPTS	                  | JVM parameters to be passed to the container. ie, "-Dlogging.level.ca.bc.gov.open.jag.tco.oracledataapi=DEBUG"

 Note: Redis Standalone and Sentinel modes are mutually exclusive.
 Either use host/port variables or master/nodes.